 Still, I have a Costco sized package of dryer sheets that I do not want to waste.
 I have found that they are dandy static and dust eliminators when used on my electronic gear including my laptop, TV, even my eBook reader.
 This even works with used dryer sheets so you can give this a try even if you still want to use the dryer sheets in your laundry.

-From the Bargain Bin: I don’t know how long the sale will last but Buy.com has the Kingston 4GB DataTraveler USB Flash Drive on sale for $6.95 with free shipping.
+From the Bargain Bin: I don’t know how long the sale will last but Buy.com has the Kingston 4GB DataTraveler USB Flash Drive.
 That is a steal.
 I purchased a few for my various emergency bags.
 I will load them up with copies of important documents, emergency contacts, and medical prescriptions.

-From last week: I found a number of reasonably priced pepper sprays at Amazon.com.
+From last week: I found a number of pepper sprays.
 Think about getting one for the lady in your life for Mother’s Day.
-I thought that this one was pretty neat since it comes on a key chain and sells for less than $10 with free shipping.
+I thought that this one was pretty neat since it comes on a key chain.

 Be prepared with emergency supplies from Emergency Essentials®.
 You do have plenty of water, don’t you?